Nature Rights for every one

-The notion of nature rights, in its’ judicial and historical context, appeals to universal and absolute values, to a higher right.
-In principle government and legislation have the moral duty to create enough guarantees for nature rights.
-Thus, we speak of a “ius constiuendum”, meaning a right as such, that has yet to be confirmed.
+The notion of nature rights, in its judicial and historical context, appeals to universal and absolute values, to a higher right.
+In principle government and legislation have the moral duty to create enough guarantees for natural rights.
+Thus, we speak of an “ius constituendum“, meaning a right as such, that has yet to be confirmed.

-Nature rights are fundamental rights and defined by the Nature Rights Foundation as the rights of human beings to habitable air, water and land.
+Nature Rights are fundamental rights and are defined by the Nature Rights Foundation as the rights of human beings to habitable air, water, and land.

-Because habitability refers to a constant factor, it can and should be brought to measure.
+Because habitability refers to a constant factor, it can and should be measured.

 and people’s health or health problems.
 That is why Nature Rights International strives to standardize nature rights in a globally accepted judicial frame of indexes.
 Determination of such